 - Monday of the first week is considered the first day of class for online instruction. - In an online learning environment, "attendance" is measured by regular online participation and engagement-important components expected for student success.
-Online participation is evident through posting to a discussion board, completing quizzes, reading annotations, and other courserelated assessments. - This course is offered online asynchronously and therefore does not have set class meeting times.
-However, we will meet from time to time via zoom. - Required first week meeting: Be on the lookout for a Brightspace announcement and sign-up sheet.
-This 15-minute meeting will be informal and allow us to connect so I may better support you on your educational journal. - Any student who earns less than a 73% on an exam must meet with me.
-This will give us a chance to review the exam and discuss effective study strategies. - Assessment due dates by 2359 (11:59pm for you non-military time folks c), Eastern Standard Time zoon.
+Online participation is evident through posting to a discussion board, completing quizzes, reading annotations, and other course-related assessments. - This course is offered online asynchronously and therefore does not have set class meeting times.
+However, we will meet from time to time via zoom. - Assessment due dates by 2359 (11:59pm for non-military time folks 😊), Eastern Standard Time (EST).
 Please refer to the Brightspace calendar for specific due dates. - Late work is not accepted